 The idea is to train your mind to focus on the mindful breathing process, as it tends to wander here and there.
 This is bound to happen especially at the beginning.
 Once it starts wandering you gently guide it back to focus on the meditation.

 Before you begin to meditate, find a quiet corner that you think you can remain undisturbed for a few minutes.
 Once you feel settled in the spot you have chosen, begin with your meditation.
 Initially, when you are learning to meditate, you can choose a meditation breathing exercise.

 5 Minute Mindful Breathing Script

-Everyone can set aside 5 minutes each day to increase your focus, open your mind, and achieve your desired goals.
+Everyone can set aside 5 minutes each day to increase their focus, open their mind, and achieve their desired goals.
 All that you need to do is relax, breathe, and follow this mindful breathing script.

 I will teach you important and simple methods in meditation that will benefit every aspect of your life.

 Daily mindfulness practices can be done at any time of the day, and it’s highly encouraged that you do not skip a day in order to fully experience the great changes that you are making to your life by doing so.